Linlin-Li-1/Distributed-Computing-with-Spark-SQL/assignments/module2-assignment2.md

 - Wide

+4. How large is our firecalls dataset in memory?

+- 59.6

-4. H​ow many tasks were in the last stage of the last job?
+5. H​ow many tasks were in the last stage of the last job?

 - 2